-Table 5: Data Release Catalog Source Table
+Table 6: Data Release Catalog Source Table

 Name Туре Unit Description

 sourceld uint64 Unique source identifier

 ccdVisitId uint64 ID of CCD and visit where this source

 was measured

 objectId uint64 ID of the Object this source was asso-

 ciated with, if any.

 ssObjectId uint64 ID of the SSObject this source has

 been linked to, if any.

 parentSourceld uint64 ID of the parent Source this source has

 been deblended from, if any.

-Continued on payt nage

-&lt;sup>88TBD but likely candidates are the mode, mean, standard deviation, skewness, kurtosis, and 1%, 5%, 25%, 50%, 75%, and 99% points from cumulative distribution.
+&lt;sup>84TBD but likely candidates are the mode, mean, standard deviation, skewness, kurtosis, and 1%, 5%, 25%, 50%, 75%, and 99% points from cumulative distribution.

-&lt;sup>89It would be optimal if the source ID is globally unique across all releases.
+$^{85}$ lt would be optimal if the source ID is globally unique across all releases.
 Whether that's realized will depend on technological and space constraints.

-Table 5: Data Release Catalog Source Table
+Table 6: Data Release Catalog Source Table

-Name Туре Unit Description ху float[2] pixels Position of the object (centroid), computed using an algorithm similar to that used by SDSS. xyCov float[3] Covariance matrix for xy. radec double[2] arcsec Calibrated $(\alpha, \delta)$ of the source, transformed from xy. radecCov float[3] arcsec Covariance matrix for radec. apFlux float nJy Calibrated aperture flux. apFluxErr float nJy Estimated uncertainty of apFlux. sky float nJy/asec Estimated background (sky) surface brightness at the position (centroid) of the source. skyErr float nJy/asec2 Estimated uncertainty of sky. psRadec double[2] degrees Point source model: $(\alpha, \delta)$ position of the object. psFlux float nJy Calibrated point source model flux. psCov float[6] various Point-source model covariance matrix . psLnL float Natural $log$ likelihood of the observed data given the point source model. psChi2 float $\chi^2$ statistic of the model fit. psNdata int The number of data points (pixels) used to fit the model. lxx float asec Adaptive second moment of the source intensity.
-See Bernstein & Jarvis [2] for detailed discussion of all adaptive-moment related quantities . lyy float $asec^2$ Adaptive second moment of the source intensity.
+Name Туре Unit Description ху float[2] pixels Position of the object (centroid), computed using an algorithm similar to that used by SDSS. xyCov float[3] Covariance matrix for xy. radec double[2] arcsec Calibrated ( $\alpha$ , $\delta$ ) of the source, transformed from xy. radecCov float[3] arcsec Covariance matrix for radec. apFlux float nJy Calibrated aperture flux. apFluxErr float nJy Estimated uncertainty of apFlux. sky float nJy/arcsec Estimated background (sky) surface brightness at the position (centroid) of the source. skyErr float nJy/arcsec Estimated uncertainty of sky. psRadec double[2] degrees Point source model: $(\alpha, \delta)$ position of the object. psFlux float nJy Calibrated point source model flux. psCov float[6] various Point-source model covariance matrix . psLnL float Natural $log$ likelihood of the observed data given the point source model. psChi2 float $\chi^2$ statistic of the model fit. psNdata int The number of data points (pixels) used to fit the model.
+Ixx float arcsec Adaptive second moment of the source intensity.
+See Bernstein & Jarvis [2] for detailed discussion of all adaptive-moment related quantities . lyy float arcsec Adaptive second moment of the source intensity.

-Not all elements of the covariance matrix will be stored with same precision.
+Results of the covariance matrix will be stored with same precision.
 While the variances will be stored as 32 bit floats ( $\sim$ seven significant digits), the covariances may be stored to $\sim$ three significant digits ( $\sim$ 1%).